KS2 SATS 2019: Maths Papers Question Breakdown

 Now that the KS2 SATs papers 2019 have been released from embargo, we’ve taken a look through both Reasoning papers 1 and 2, and the Arithmetic paper to prepare a brief content breakdown for Year 6 teachers.

-Working with our expert maths consultant, we’ve attempted to give you the run-down of the lessons we can all learn from the rather ‘interesting’ KS2 SATs papers 2019 to help you plan your approach for Year 6 maths in 2021 and beyond!
+Working with our expert maths consultant, we’ve attempted to give you the run-down of the lessons we can all learn from the rather ‘interesting’ KS2 SATs papers 2019 to help you plan your approach for Year 6 maths.

 Now, we know the last thing you want to be thinking about is the finer details of the SATs after all the hard work you’ve put in over the past year, and that is why we’ve done this breakdown for you!